init

 `quick`: Quick tests, should run really quickly and give good coverage (the default).

-`no-undefined`: Avoid tests for undefined behaviour
+`no-undefined`: Avoid tests for undefined behaviour.

 • `--debug-log`: Debug test logging output.

-• `"no_g_set_prgname"`: Causes init to not call set_prgname.
+• `G_TEST_OPTION_NO_PRGNAME`: Causes init to not call [func@GLib.set_prgname].
+Since.
+2.84

 Example: Test, initialization: